Geneon Universal Entertainment (117)

 ONA - Oct 23, 2013

 Miho Shinohara is a care-free third-grader and an aspiring manga artist.
 One day, she encounters Mogu and Pigu - two lost fairies disguised as stuffed animals.
-In exchange for staying at her home until they find a way to return to their own world, the fairies give Miho a special sketch pad and pencil that enable her to magical create real objects from what she draws.
+In exchange for staying at her home until they find a way to return to their own world, the fairies give Miho a special sketch pad and pencil that enable her to magically create real objects from what she draws.
 With the pen, Miho can also transform into Lala, a beautiful teenage girl created from her manga art.
 As Lala, she is discovered by a talent agency, and so begins her adventures from an ordinary school girl to a model to an idol singer.
 (Source: ANN)

 TV - Apr 5, 1998